ncor/atomic-di/README.md

 Mocking is a common mechanism in testing whereby some implementation being used is replaced with a replica to prevent side effects or reduce testing load.

-This library implements this mechanism by adding logic to each resolver responsible for replacing **itself** (not the resolution) when its own mock is present in the resolution context.
-The definition of mocks in the resolution context is done by passing a mock map to this resolution context.
+This library implements this mechanism by adding logic to each resolver responsible for replacing **itself** (not a resolution) when its own mock is present in a resolution context.
+A definition of mocks in a resolution context is done by passing a mock map to this resolution context.

 ### Registering mocks

-A mock map is an immutable object similar to `Map` that implements the interface for registering and receiving mocks of some resolvers.
-To create one, you must use the `createMockMap` function.
+A mock map is an immutable object similar to `Map` that implements an interface for registering and receiving mocks of some resolvers.
+To create one, you must use `createMockMap` function.
 ```ts
 const mocks = createMockMap()
 ```